RasaHQ/NLU-training-data/README.md

 ## How to contribute

-Each category should contain a list of multiple intents, consider if the set of training data you're contributing could fit with an existing category before creating a new one.
+Each category should contain a list of multiple intents, consider if the set of training data you're contributing could fit within an existing category before creating a new one.

 ### Contributing training data to an existing category